proxyconf/proxyconf/docs/config/config.md

  | --- | --- |
 | **minLength** | `1` |

-A unique identifier for the API, used for API-specific logging, monitoring, and identification in ProxyConf and Envoyproxy.
+A unique identifier for the API, used for API-specific logging, monitoring, and identification in ProxyConf and Envoy.
 This ID is essential for tracking and debugging API traffic across the system.

 ### Cluster Identifier